$k$-means as a variational EM approximation of Gaussian mixture models: Introduction

-i.e., setting $\pi_c=\frac{1}{C}$ and $\Sigma=\sigma^{2}\One$ in (\ref{EqnGMMA}) and (\ref{EqnGMMB}), respectively.
-If now the limit to zero variances is taken, $\sigma^2\rightarrow{}0$, then the $k$-means algorithm (Alg.\,1) is recovered from the EM algorithm for GMMs (Alg.\,2).

-The assignment of data points to clusters in $k$-means is sometimes referred to as `hard', whereas the assignment is `soft' in EM for GMMs.
-Hard assignments have been considered disadvantageous as the relative importance of the clusters for the data points is not taken into account.
-Different $k$-means generalizations have therefore been suggested with the aim to enhance $k$-means \cite[e.g., faster convergence][]{HarPeledSadri2005}, to relax its `hard' cluster assignment \citep[e.g.][]{Bezdek1981,MacKay2003} or to use methods similar to $k$-means for non-parametric clustering, e.g., by using the $k$-means/GMM relation $\sigma^2\rightarrow{}0$ \citep[][]{KulisJordan2011}.

 In this work, we derive the $k$-means algorithm from a novel class of variational EM algorithms applied to GMMs.
 Most notably $k$-means is obtained cleanly and rigorously without any assumptions on $\sigma^2$.
-Variational EM seeks to optimize a lower bound (the free energy) of the data log-likelihood by making use of variational distributions that approximate full posterior probabilities.
-For our study, we apply truncated posteriors \citep[][]{LuckeEggert2010} as variational distributions in their fully variational formulation \citep[][]{Lucke2016}.
+Variational EM seeks to optimize a lower bound (the free energy; \citeauthor{NealHinton1998},\citeyear{NealHinton1998}) of the data log-likelihood by making use of variational distributions that approximate full posterior probabilities. \changed{The free energy is also frequently referred to as the evidence lower bound \citep[ELBO; e.g.][]{HoffmanEtAl2013}.} For our study, we apply truncated posteriors \citep[][]{LuckeEggert2010} as variational distributions in their fully variational formulation \citep[][]{Lucke2018}.
 After having shown that $k$-means is a variational approximation, $k$-means and its generalizations can be quantitatively related to GMMs without taking the limit to zero cluster variances or without assuming $\sigma$ to be small compared to cluster-to-cluster distances.
 Furthermore, the observation that $k$-means is a variational optimization implies that it optimizes a lower bound of a GMM log-likelihood.
-Hence, we can derive lower free energy bounds for $k$-means and its generalizations that quantify the link between the $k$-means and the GMM objectives.
-As such we provide a closer theoretical link between these two central classes of clustering problems than has previously been established.
+Hence, we can derive lower free energy bounds for $k$-means and its generalizations that quantify the link between the $k$-means and the GMM objective.
+As such we provide a closer theoretical link between these two central classes of clustering \changed{methods} than has previously been established.